 He appeared in a case lasting over three weeks in the Care Standards Tribunal against a QC setting the benchmark for determining fitness to practise under the Care Standards Act 2000 in which there were over 30 witnesses from local authorities all over England and Wales.

-He has appeared three times in the Court of Appeal in the last two years in cases ranging from an appeal against an adoption order, against the withholding of contact to parents of chidlren in care, against the refusal to award spousal maintenance.
+He has recently appeared three times in the Court of Appeal in cases ranging from an appeal against an adoption order, against the withholding of contact to parents of chidlren in care, against the refusal to award spousal maintenance.

 In 2013 he represented the victim of police misconduct in an extremely high profile case (featured in newspapers, national BBC news etc.)

-In 2014 he appeared in an international relocation cases represenoting one of two fathers opposing the application of a HNW individual to remove their children with her to Japan where she had found a banking job; in 2015 representing a mother in her application for leave to remove her children to Switzerland featuring difficult issues under Brusseis II Bis arising from enforcement proceedings in two jurisdictions.
+In 2014 he appeared in an international relocation case representing one of two fathers opposing the application of a HNW individual to remove their children with her to Japan where she had found a banking job; in 2015 representing a mother in her application for leave to remove her children to Switzerland featuring difficult issues under Brusseis II Bis arising from enforcement proceedings in two jurisdictions.